Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

 \subsection{Variance Weighted Combined Valuation}

+\textbf{\textit{A valuation is nothing but a forecast of future value or benefits that we hope to derive from any object. }}There is a huge amount of literature on combining forecasts starting with the seminal paper by (Bates \& Granger 1969).
+For different methods of combining forecasts including recent developments and surveys on the topic see: (Granger \& Ramanathan 1984; Granger 1989; Clemen 1989; Timmermann 2006; Hsiao \& Wan 2014; Conflitti, De Mol \& Giannone 2015; Chan \& Pauwels 2018).
+(Smith \& Wallis 2009) has a formal explanation of the forecast combination puzzle, that simple combinations of point forecasts are repeatedly found to outperform sophisticated weighted combinations in empirical applications.
+The minimum variance weights for the $i^{th}$valuation $\upsilon_{i}$ among a set of $k$ valuations are given by $w_{i}=\frac{1}{\sigma_{i}^{2}}/\left(\underset{j=1}{\overset{k}{\sum}}\frac{1}{\sigma_{j}^{2}}\right)$.
+We give a proof that this is the minimum variance weighting as the number of valuations increases in appendix \ref{subsec:Minimum-Variance-Weighting}.

+\textbf{\textit{In theorem \ref{Th-1-When-each-of} we show an alternative weighting scheme that combines the valuations using the variance of the individual valuation time series.
+We derive the conditions under which it converges to the true valuation faster than the minimum variance combination.
+Hence, the results in this section are applicable to problems where multiple forecasts are obtained and we need a technique to weight the forecasts to come up with a single value.
+This shows that this weighting methodology could have wide usage outside of the securities lending or even the financial industry.}}

-We now show a way to combine the valuations using the variance of individual valuation time series and argue that under certain conditions of finite variance and finite valuation of each individual time series, we get closer to the true valuation as the number of individual time series considered gets larger.
-For simplicity of notation, in this section we let each individual time series be represented by $\upsilon_{i},\;i\in\left\{ 1,2,...,k\right\} $ with corresponding variances $\sigma_{i}^{2}$ and the true valuation by $\upsilon$ with corresponding variance $\sigma^{2}$. \begin{thm} When each of the individual valuations are weighted using the scheme shown below, the expression asymptotically converges to the true valuation.
+We argue that under certain conditions of finite variance and finite valuation of each individual time series we get closer to the true valuation as the number of individual time series considered in the aggregation gets larger.
+For simplicity of notation, in this section we let each individual time series be represented by $\upsilon_{i},\;i\in\left\{ 1,2,...,k\right\} $ with corresponding variances $\sigma_{i}^{2}$ and the true valuation by $\upsilon$. \begin{thm} If each of the valuations and the variances of the valuations are finite, $\left\{ \upsilon_{i}<\infty;\sigma_{i}^{2}<\infty\right\} $; the covariances are zero, $cov\left(\upsilon_{i},\upsilon_{j}\right)=0$; no single one dominates the sum, expressed as,